cid-harvard/vis-toolkit/README.md

 * Consistent input file
 * Export: svg, png, ..
 * Make sure it works for all types of data
-* Animation
+* Animation but carefully used
 * Dealing with missing data
-* Labels for long names
+* Text warping for long names
 * Guaranty that exported SVG will be correct
 * Make components as reusable as possible (e.g. axis, ..)
 * Customizable tooltips
-* Lazy data loading
 * Capture state (and enable slide shows)
-* Dynamically load data
+* Dynamically load data, lazy data loading
 * Some storytelling feature: step by step animation, etc.